qShuan/wordlist-generator/README.md

 If you want to use it be my guest.
 Of course don't do anything illegal..

-USE generator.py FILE THE OTHER ONE IS OLD
+USE generator.py FILE.
+THE OTHER ONE IS OLD